My-Wine-Cellar/winecellar-webapp/README.md

 * [Contact](#contact)

 ## General info
-> Webapp for keeping track of wines, their tasting notes, and reviews.
+Webapp for keeping track of wines, their tasting notes, and reviews.
 Goal is to be the premier open-source winecellar application.

 ## Technologies
+* Java 8+
 * Spring Boot
 * Spring Security
 * Gradle (v4.10)